entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Achoania jarviki* is changed from 0 to 1.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 1.
+The coding of *Pauropetalichthys magnoculus* should be revised from ? to 0.

 382. Olfactory tracts: (0) parallel or near-parallel; (1) significantly diverged.